In this post, we will explore InvalidDataAccessApiUsageException, its

 Solution: Ensure that entities passed to repository methods are managed by JPA.

-Cause: Invoking getOne(ID id)
+Cause: Invoking getOne(ID id) without actually using the

 returned reference, leading to lazy initialization.